 Freya Williams followed in her own mother’s footsteps – she was a carer when Freya herself was only 12.
 Freya initially took on a role caring for children with disabilities before moving to foster caring for young people.
-After initially feeling unsupported with another organisation, she discovered DYPAS (Devon Young People’s Accommodation Service) and has since spent nearly sixteen years providing a safe, healthy, nurturing environment for vulnerable young people and guiding them ultimately to independent living.
+After initially feeling unsupported with another organisation, she discovered Fostering Devon and has since spent nearly sixteen years providing a safe, healthy, nurturing environment for vulnerable young people and guiding them ultimately to independent living.

 At the moment she cares for a boy aged 14 and two girls, both aged 15 in addition to looking after her own children aged 10 and 12.

-Freya explains that much of her role as a DYPAS carer involves typical family situations for atypical family members…
+Freya explains that much of her role as a carer involves typical family situations for typical family members…

 “My role involves getting reluctant young people to go to school, do their homework and help them to develop the skills they need to carry out everyday household chores.
 The role also involves ‘shouting loud on their behalf’ as these young people have had less opportunity than most.
 I certainly get to know the staff so well at the schools, because I’m in there so much!